DaveHalvorsen/Wrangling_CIRM_Data/README.md

 * I didn't have any issues downloading the Ischemia dataset from HCA.
 I identified a file # difference between CIRM's download pages and the # of files I received, so I changed the.html files to reflect that.
 * I wrote R code to identify the top (~15) est_count reads, and their target_id labels, for samples that were 3*(standard_deviation)+average.
 * I created a MySQL database of quakeBrainGeo1 based on the CIRM downloading script.
 It contains fields for accession, read_type, meta, and file name.
-* I noticed that the CIRM shell scripts download have a download log AND found that two downloads had failed for me that *were not reported*.
+* I noticed that the CIRM shell download scripts DO NOT have a download log AND found that two downloads had failed for me that *were not reported* to the potential user ... this is bad because I only noticed cause I happened to see a new weird line!
 I wrote Python code to read through the standard output of the downloads and identify which downloads failed.
 I then used the MySQL database that I had created earlier to identify a downloading link that I could use from the Linux terminal.

 #### Getting Current File # & Size (Python, Terminal)
 The Python file is in the CIRM_HTML sub-folders for Kriegstein and Quake.